 Application PathwaysThere are three possible application pathways for an ENS visa:

-Direct Entry Stream: the employee will need to provide a formal skills assessment in their occupation, and show that they have worked in their occupation full-time for 3 years.
+- Direct Entry Stream: Applicants will need to provide a formal skills assessment in their occupation and show that they have worked in their occupation full-time for 3 years.
 Applicants must also be under the age of 45 years, be nominating an occupation on the Medium Long-term Strategic Skills List (MLTSSL), and have competent English

-Agreement Stream: where the employer has a Labour Agreement with permanent positions available.
+- Agreement Stream: where the employer has a Labour Agreement with permanent positions available.
 Requirements are set out in the Agreement.